Queensland Cultural Centre: Heritage listing

 The Cultural Centre is an architectural landmark that, by its prominent position in the capital, emphasizes its function as the most important cultural complex in the country.
-The monumental size and form of the center underscores the importance of its cultural, educational and social role as a venue for high profile cultural events in Queensland.
+The monumental size and form of the centre underscores the importance of its cultural, educational and social role as a venue for high profile cultural events in Queensland.

 The Cultural Centre is an exceptional, intact example of Robin Gibson's work and an important example of the key features of his work.
 Chief among these are: the integration of the building and its surroundings, coherent, simple, low and horizontal forms, clean lines, and a limited palette of materials (high quality concrete, tinted glass, and bronze metalwork).

 The place is important because of its aesthetic significance.

 The Queensland Cultural Centre is of outstanding esthetic significance to the state because of its distinctive architectural qualities, monumental size, prominent location, and numerous public art installations.
 These qualities make it a popular tourist destination and an inspiration for photographers and artists.

 This is a large, cohesive complex of buildings and spaces unified by its cubic forms, structural details, and high-quality finishes, fixtures, and furnishings.
 The restrained and sustained use of white, sandblasted concrete throughout the complex, both interior and exterior, is a striking and unifying element and is of a scale unique to Queensland.

-The juxtaposition of intimate spaces and large volumes and the many contemplative and restful indoor and outdoor spaces, especially the waterfront promenade extending through the art gallery, and the harmonization of the limited landscaping with the architectural design, contribute significantly to the esthetic value of the center.
+The juxtaposition of intimate spaces and large volumes and the many contemplative and restful indoor and outdoor spaces, especially the waterfront promenade extending through the art gallery, and the harmonization of the limited landscaping with the architectural design, contribute significantly to the esthetic value of the centre.

 The Cultural Centre is a landmark in the capital city and is set against the backdrop of the Taylor Range, which surrounds outer Brisbane.
 The open spaces between the river and the cultural facilities, the forecourt, and the plazas contribute to the landmark quality of the complex and provide views to and from the river, the Victoria Bridge, the central business district, and the surrounding streets in South Brisbane.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.